-- Reading: We have various reading schemes to support reading progress, however, we provide the children with Oxford Reading Tree as the main scheme for guided reading and reading at home in EYFS and KS1.
-Reading is an integral part of learning therefore a strong emphasis is given to it as it improves other communication skills.
-The Accelerated Reader program is being implemented this year, where learners will have a choice of books from their current reading level and progress through levels by enhancing their comprehension skills. - Handwriting is taught discreetly with the aim of getting the children to use speed and fluency in writing, joining words in cursive formation linked to spellings and phonics of the week.
-The school uses the Nelson Handwriting scheme of work and lesson plans to support teaching and learning of handwriting.

-- Phonics: In early years and key stage 1, phonics is taught using the scheme 'Letters and Sounds'.
-Children are initially taught a sound a day and previous sounds are constantly reviewed to ensure all previously learnt sounds are reinforced and consolidated.
-As soon as children know the first set of sounds, they are taught how to orally blend words and then speed-read and write by applying their phonetic knowledge in reading and writing.
-As children are taught to read phonetically, they are able to read nonsense-words too.
-Children are also made aware that they will encounter words that can't be read phonetically and must be learnt through sight reading and practice.
-For example, tricky words and some high frequency words, which they can reinforce through spellings being sent home and tested at school. - Grammar: Grammar is taught discreetly via the program of 'Classroom Secrets.'
-Each week learners are taught concepts which are embedded within their literacy lessons, as well as through homework.
+- Reading: Reading is an integral part of learning therefore a strong emphasis is given to it throughout the school.
+The Accelerated Reader program is used to assess the children's reading; allow them to access relevant book levels and progress through the levels by enhancing their comprehension skills.
+We have various reading schemes to support reading progress; as well as a large range of genres; fiction/non-fiction and poetry. - Handwriting is taught discreetly with the aim of getting the children to use speed and fluency in writing, joining words in cursive formation.
+The school uses the Magic Link scheme of work and lesson plans to support teaching and learning of handwriting. - Phonics: In early years and key stage 1, phonics is taught using the scheme 'Little Wandle Letters & Sounds'.
+With the use of memorable mantras, learners are taught a sound a day and previous sounds are constantly reviewed to ensure all previously learnt sounds are reinforced and consolidated.
+At the same time, they are taught how to orally blend words and write by applying their phonetic knowledge.
+Learners are also made aware that they will encounter words that can't be read phonetically and must be learnt through sight reading and practice.

+For example, tricky words and some high frequency words, which they can reinforce through spellings.

+• Grammar: Grammar is taught discreetly via the program of 'Classroom Secrets.'
+Each week learners are taught concepts which are embedded within their literacy lessons, as well as through writing in across the curriculum.